Crime & Punishment

 Once you turn 18, you face much more serious consequences for breaking the law or committing a crime.
 The juvenile justice system, which puts greater focus on rehabilitation, will no longer handle your case.
 Instead, if you commit a crime you will face adult penalties.

 A crime is a violation of a criminal law, whether federal, state, or municipal.
 You don’t have to know that something is illegal to be guilty of a crime – ignorance of the law is no excuse!
 There are different levels of crime.
-Offenses are divided into two general categories: felonies and misdemeanors.
+Offenses are divided into three general categories: felonies, misdemeanors and infractions.

 State & Federal Crimes